omozokelvin/angular-complete-guide/README.md

 # This is a complete angular application built to solidify concepts learnt from a Udemy course on Angular.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.

-It was later migrated to Angular 12.2.12.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6. and upgraded to Angular 12.2.12.

 ## Development server